 When the young people of the future—under the proposed application of principles—are civilized, cultured and responsive to world citizenship, we shall have a world of men awakened, creative, and possessing a true sense of values and a sound and constructive outlook on world affairs.
 It will take a long time to bring this about, but it is not impossible, as history itself has proved.
 Some day an analysis will be made of the contribution of the three great continents—Europe, Asia and America—to the general unfoldment of humanity.
 The progressive revelation of the glory of the human spirit still needs expression in writing—its composite glory and not just those aspects of it which are strictly national.
-It consists in the fact that every race and all nations have always produced those who have expressed the highest possible point of attainment for their day and generation—men who have united within themselves that basic triplicity to which I have earlier referred: Instinct, intellect and intuition.
-Their numbers were relatively few in the early stages of man’s unfoldment but today those numbers are rapidly increasing.
+It consists in the fact that every race and all nations have always produced those who have expressed the highest possible point of attainment for their day and generation—men who have united within themselves that basic triplicity: instinct, intellect and intuition.
+Their numbers were relatively few in the early stages of man's unfoldment but today those numbers are rapidly increasing.

-It will be only common sense, however, to realize that this integration is not possible for every student passing through the hands of our teachers.
-Students will have to be gauged from the three angles which form the background of this article:
+It will be only commonsense, however, to realize that this integration is not possible for every student passing through the hands of our teachers.
+Students will have to be gauged from the three angles which form the background of this chapter:

 1. Those capable of being civilized.
 This refers to the mass of men.